Do you want a stress free life? Do self-care the right way with these easy tips.

 "Self-care is how you take your power back" - Lalah Delia

-Self-Care for Instagram Today, our society is more connected than ever with social media.
+Today, our society is more connected than ever with social media.
 Platforms like Facebook and Instagram are not only used for keeping up with family and friends, but for shopping, and even work!
-The negative side from these sites comes when we find ourselves comparing what we have and do to what others are posting.
+The negative side of these sites comes when we find ourselves comparing what we have and do to what others are posting.
 It's easy to forget that only the best and most positive things are being shown in these posts.

 Someone can represent himself or herself as almost anything they want, even if it's not the whole truth, or even a part of the truth!